PragmaticCoding/PragmaticCoding.github.io/_posts/2024-04-07-beginner-mistakes.md

    }
 ```
 Since `processKeystroke()` only recognizes certain keystrokes, it returns a `Boolean` to indicate whether or not it did anything.
 Then we use that return value to decide if we should consume the `Event`.
 For the most part, the navigation keystrokes aren't really used inside a TextField, so the two uses of keystrokes are fairly mutually exclusive.
 This approach works good enough.

+# Conclusion

+Beginners seem to be taught only how to create code that runs, with little consideration for the quality of the code in respect to readability and maintance.
+But these are critical factors, even when the application is still in development.
+This project is a case in point, the actual problem was made much more difficult to solve because the entire code was much more complicated than it needed to be.

+I don't think you need to read through all the code in detail and understand what every lines does in both versions to appreciate the *process* of cleaning up the code and making it easier to deal with.
+I've tried to explain the reasoning behind the changes as much as I can, so that you can decide if you agree with it or not.